Battle of Arras (1914): 7–9 October

 Ambitious orders were issued for 7 October, to advance north of Arras to Petit Servin, Mont St Eloi and Marœuil, supported by attacks from the east by the 1st Bavarian Reserve Division, IV Corps from the south-east and the Guard Corps from the south.
-The arrival of the XIV Corps to the north ended the chronic problem of flank security but to the south exhaustion and the need to close gaps and resist French counter-attacks from reinforcements which arrived during the day.
+The arrival of the XIV Corps to the north ended the chronic problem of flank security but to the south German troops suffered from exhaustion, the need to close gaps and resist French counter-attacks from reinforcements which arrived during the day.
 Gruppe Hurt in the north managed to repulse French attacks but could not advance and was severely bombarded on the Lorette Spur, which forced some temporary retirements towards Carency.
-Gruppe Samhaber failed to get forward to St Eloi and no advance was possible towards Roclincourt, after the French Tenth Army had issued orders to X Corps and the 77th Division to hold their positions at all costs.
+Gruppe Samhaber failed to get forward to St Eloi and no advance was possible towards Roclincourt after the French Tenth Army had issued orders to X Corps and the 77th Division to hold their positions at all costs.

 On 8 October a special attack on Roclincourt was ordered for 4:00 a.m. to prepare the way for another outflanking move from the north.
 Despite elaborate arrangements, only a small amount of ground along the Bailleul–Arras road was taken and the attack on Roclincourt was abandoned as a costly failure, one battalion being reduced to 240 riflemen.
-Attacks on the Lorette Spur towards Petit Severin failed and attacks by the 13th Division of XIV Corps in the north made no progress.
+Attacks on the Lorette Spur towards Petit Severin failed and attacks by the 13th Division, XIV Corps in the north made no progress.
 During the afternoon the French made a general attack from Ablain to Neuville which forced the Germans and Bavarians to rush forward every spare man to plug gaps between units.
 At Carency the French 43rd Division took the west end and was then stopped by reinforcements rushed from Vimy who stabilised the front and took prisoner 90 men of the 31st Chasseurs.
 The 13th Division reached the Lorette Spur and dug in, which by nightfall meant that the German positions ran from Aix-Noulette to the spur, Bois de Bouvigny, west of Ablain, Carency, La Targette, Maison Blanche, Neuville, north of Écurie, east of Roclincourt and south to the Scarpe valley.
-These positions marked the end of the battle of manoeuvre in the area, local attempts to advance were defeated by the French and by 9 October, German reliefs in line were under way, to reorganise the mixture of units, which took a week.
+These positions marked the end of the battle of manoeuvre in the area; local German attempts to advance were defeated by the French and by 9 October, German reliefs in line were under way to separate the units which had mingled in the confusion of attack and counter-attack, which took a week.